SkyLostTR/Cloudflare-Update-IP/README.md

 # Cloudflare Update IP

-Easily update all Cloudflare DNS `A` records to a new IP address using a simple Windows batch script.
+Easily update all Cloudflare DNS `A` records to a new IP address using a cross-platform **Python** script.
 Ideal for server migrations or dynamic IP environments.

 ## Documentation